vocdoni/docs/src/architecture/services/gateway.md

 }
 ```

-### Get Tx By Hash
+### Get Transaction By Hash

-Get a single tx from the [Vochain](/architecture/services/vochain). `hash` is the hash of the bytes of that transaction and is identical to the `hash` returned by other tx API calls.
+Get a single transaction from the [Vochain](/architecture/services/vochain). `hash` is the hash of the bytes of that transaction and is identical to the `hash` returned by other transaction API calls.
 More specifically, this value is the Tendermint hash of the entire `req.Tx` added to the vochain state.
 This call can be used to verify that a transaction was mined.

 ```json
 {